 With respect to non-corporate United States Holders, certain dividends received from a qualified foreign corporation may be subject to reduced rates of taxation.
 A foreign corporation is treated as a qualified foreign corporation with respect to dividends received from that corporation on ordinary shares (or ADSs backed by such shares) that are readily tradable on an established securities market in the United States.
-Thus, subject to fit discussion under "-Passive Foreign Investment Company" below, we believe that dividends we pay on our ADSs will meet the conditions required for the reduced tax rate.
+Thus, subject to the discussion under "-Passive Foreign Investment Company" below, we believe that dividends we pay on our ADSs will meet the conditions required for the reduced tax rate.
 Since we do not expect that our ordinary shares will be listed on an established securities market, we do not believe that dividends that we pay on our ordinary shares that are not represented by ADSs will meet the conditions required for these reduced tax rates.
-There also can be no assurance that our ADSs will continue to be readily tradable on an established securities market, we do not believe that dividends that we pay on our ordinary shares that are not represented by ADSs will meet the conditions required for these reduced tax rates.
 There also can be no assurance that our ADSs will continue to be readily tradable on an established securities market in later years.
 Consequently, there can be no assurance that our ADSs will continue to be afforded the reduced tax rates.
 A qualified foreign corporation also includes a foreign corporation that is eligible for the benefits of certain income tax treaties with the United States.
-In the event that we are deemed to be a PRC resident enterprise under the PRC tax law (see "Taxaation-People's Republic of China Taxaation" above), we may be eligible for the benefits of the income tax treaty between the United States and the PRC, or the Treaty.
+In the event that we are deemed to be a PRC resident enterprise under the PRC tax law (see "Taxation-People's Republic of China Taxation" above), we may be eligible for the benefits of the income tax treaty between the United States and the PRC, or the

+Treaty.
 In that case, dividends we pay on our ordinary shares would be eligible for the reduced rates of taxation whether or not the shares are readily tradable on an established securities market in the United States, and whether or not the shares are represented by ADSs.
 Non-corporate United States Holders that do not meet a minimum holding period requirement during which they are not protected from the risk of loss or that elect to treat the dividend income as "investment income" pursuant to Section 163(d)(4) of the Code will not be eligible for the reduced rates of taxation regardless of our status as a qualified foreign corporation.
 In addition, the rate reduction will not apply to dividends if the recipient of a dividend is obligated to make related payments with respect to positions in substantially similar or related property.
 This disallowance applies even if the minimum holding period has been met.
 You should consult your own tax advisors regarding the application of these rules given your particular circumstances.